evgenyneu/evgenii.com/app/blog/_posts/2014-12-28-power-consumption-of-location-services-in-ios.md

 * **iPhone 6 Plus**: 0%
 * **iPhone 5**: 7%

 **kCLLocationAccuracyNearestTenMeters** mode consumed 7% of battery charge on iPhone 5.
 Consumption on iPhone 6 Plus remained zero.
-Location updates are coming more frequently than in 100m mode and they have the average accuracy of 10 meters.
+Location updates are coming more frequently than in 100m mode with average accuracy of 10 meters.
 The accuracy does not change after WiFi is switched off.
-I presume that's because the phones are using GPS.
+I assume that's because the phones are using GPS.

 ## My conclusion